Thelma the Unicorn: Production

 In June 2019, it was announced that Netflix acquired the film rights to Aaron Blabey's children's book Thelma the Unicorn after a bidding war, and was developing an animated musical adaptation.
 It would be directed by Jared Hess (who wrote the script with his wife Jerusha) and Lynn Wang with Blabey serving as an executive producer alongside Patrick Hughes.
 Pam Coats was announced to produce the film in April 2023.
 Mikros Animation and Agora Studio provided the animation.
 In December 2023, it was announced that John Powell would compose the film's musical score.
 In January 2024, Brittany Howard, Will Forte, Jemaine Clement, Edi Patterson, Fred Armisen, Zach Galifianakis, Jon Heder, Maliaka Mitchell, and Ally Dixon were announced as part of the cast.
-This is the second collaboration between Heder and Hess since Napoleon Dynamite (2004) and the 2012 animated television series of the same name.
+This is the fourth collaboration between Heder and Hess after Peluca (2003), Napoleon Dynamite (2004) and the 2012 animated television series of the same name.

 Soundtrack

 Thelma the Unicorn (Soundtrack from the Netflix Film) is the film's soundtrack album of the same name which was recorded at 5 Cat Studios in Los Angeles, California, and was released on May 17, 2024, by Island Records and Netflix Music.
 The soundtrack features John Powell's musical score with additional music by Batu Sener as well as songs that are also featured in the film itself, including "Blubber Trouble" by Baraka May, "Pool Boys" by Pool Boys and Big Freedia, "3 C's to Success" by Jemaine Clement and seven Brittany Howard songs ("Fire Inside", "Hurricane", "Big", "Here Comes the Cud" (with Fred Armisen), "Only Unicorn", "Just as You Are" and "Goldmine").

 Thelma the Unicorn also features other songs that are also not featured on its soundtrack, including "Hold On, I'm Comin' by Sam & Dave, a rerecording of "Conga" by Gloria Estefan, "Diamond Girl" by Nice & Wild, "After Midnight" by Chappell Roan, "Dance Across the Floor" by Jimmy Horne, "Shake Your Pants" by Cameo, "Hollywood Swinging" by Kool & the Gang, "Bodyshakin' by 911, "Dancing to the Beat" by Clarence Murray, "Slam" by Onyx, "Jump into the Fire" by Harry Nilsson, Jeff McCollister's two songs ("The Hardest Part of Breaking Up" and "Right Where It Counts") and Brittany Howard's cover version of Lenny Kravitz's song "Are You Gonna Go My Way".